edshieh/motionprediction/README.md

+### Motion Prediction
+This repo implements a mixture of experts approach integrated with the state of the art Spatio-Temporal Transformer building upon the open source Fairmotion library.

 ### Installation

 To install motionprediction from source, first clone the git repository, use pip to download dependencies and build the project.